Wisconsin Chair Company: 20th century

-In 1915 the Wisconsin Chair Company began producing phonograph cabinets for Edison's diamond disc machines.
-Soon after they incorporated the United Phonograph Corporation as a subsidiary for producing phonograph cabinets for other companies along with their own.
+In 1915, the Wisconsin Chair Company began producing cabinets for Edison's diamond disc phonograph.
+Shortly after, they incorporated the United Phonographs Corporation (UPC) as a subsidiary to produce phonograph cabinets for other companies, as well as their own.

-The UPC produced several different brands, United, Paramount, Puritan, Vista and Colonial along with incorporating the New York recording laboratories as a subsidiary for producing Paramount Records and Puritan Records to help phonograph sales.
-The company also made entire unbranded phonographs to be sold to local businesses; department stores, music shops, or any business wanting to sell their own house brand for which they could apply their own tag/decal.
-The phonograph slump of 1922-1924 caused by an over saturated market and early radio led the UPC to abandon most phonograph production, only the Paramount brand lasting into the Orthophonic era while the label lasted into the early 1930s.
-While production on Puritan phonographs ended between 1922-1923 the record label lasted until the late 1920s.
-The great depression ended all record production for the Wisconsin Chair Company.
+The UPC produced several different brands, including United, Paramount, Puritan, Vista, and Colonial.
+They also controlled the New York Recording Laboratories as a subsidiary to produce Paramount Records and Puritan Records, to help boost phonograph sales.
+Additionally, the company made unbranded phonographs to be sold to local businesses: department stores, music shops, or any business wanting to sell their own house brand, for which they could apply their own tag or decal.

+The phonograph slump of 1922-1924, caused by an oversaturated market and the rise of early radio, led the UPC to abandon most phonograph production.
+Only the Paramount brand survived into the Orthophonic era, with the label continuing into the early 1930s.
+While production of Puritan phonographs ceased between 1922-1923, the Puritan record label lasted until the late 1920s.
+The Great Depression ultimately ended all phonograph and record production for the Wisconsin Chair Company.